-Each class in the primary phase has three science lessons per week.
+Each class in the primary phase has two science lessons per week.
 One lesson per week should be a content-based lesson in which students learn the theory behind the topic they are learning.
 It is an expectation that during this lesson, students will have a written piece of writing in their science books, whether this is scaffolded with a worksheet or done independently, depending on the students' ability, age group and the topic being covered.

 Access has now been granted for the science lab to be used throughout the primary phase.
 Homeroom teachers should teach one practical lesson per week, preferably in the science lab, when possible.
 Pictures should be taken during each practical activity and printed as evidence in student's science books.
 Students in Key Stage 2, and in Key Stage 1 when possible, should complete a write up task of what they have learned during their practical science lesson.

-The additional science lesson, per week, is flexible depending on the topic being covered.
-Homeroom teachers should plan lessons in accordance to the British National Curriculum and ensure that all topics are covered so that students are well prepared for the end of year GL assessments.
+Homeroom teachers plan lessons in accordance to the British National Curriculum and ensure that all topics are covered so that students are well prepared for the end of year GL assessments.

-I can statements will be accessible to all primary homeroom teachers.
-These should be printed and visible at the front of each students' science book.
+I can statements are accessible to all primary homeroom teachers.
+These are printed and visible at the front of each students' science book.
 It is an expectation that students' I can statements are used as on-going evidence to support their learning and monitor the progress of learning objective covered.